reddylokesh837/reddylokesh837/README.md

 # Logged in as: VAKADA LOKESH REDDY
 # Role Configuration: Professional DevSecOps Engineer | Python Developer | Full-Stack Web Developer

-lokesh@DevOps: ~ $ cd /root/home/lokesh
+lokesh@DevSecOps: ~ $ cd /root/home/lokesh

 👋 Hello, I'm Lokesh Reddy Vakada!
-An Accomplished Python DevOps Engineer with over 4 years of hands-on experience in cloud infrastructure management, automation, and full-stack development.
+An Accomplished Python DevSecOps Engineer with over 4 years of hands-on experience in cloud infrastructure management, automation, and full-stack development.
 My mission is to bring efficiency and scalability to every project I work on through seamless automation and optimized CI/CD pipelines.

 🔭 I’m currently working on:
 Developing scalable CI/CD pipelines using Jenkins, Docker, and Kubernetes to automate deployments for cloud-native applications on AWS, Azure, and GCP. 🚀